 The dynamic nature of this situation makes things tricky.
 It means that no amount of testing - and no combination of techniques - is ever likely to find every potential vulnerability in an app.
 Even if it did, the situation wouldn't last long.
 Security professionals are in constant competition with cybercriminals, and the consequences of failure can be devastating.

 The main selling point of DAST has always been that it can produce results of a very high quality.
-Browsing a DAST report, you can be almost certain that you are looking at actual vulnerabilities.
+If you're browsing a report produced using this method, then you can be almost certain you're looking at actual vulnerabilities.
 This information can go straight to your development team to be fixed.

-But when used in isolation, DAST struggles to detect some types of security vulnerability.
-Blind and asynchronous bugs are easily missed using DAST, for instance.
-As you will see below, augmenting DAST with OAST goes a long way towards fixing this problem.
+But when used in isolation, dynamic testing struggles to detect some types of security vulnerability.
+Blind and asynchronous bugs are easily missed, for instance.
+As you will see below, augmenting dynamic testing with OAST goes a long way towards fixing this problem.

 The main problem here is that because SAST doesn't actually execute any code, it can only see what "might" be going on.
 This means that in general, SAST will produce a larger, noisier set of results than DAST.
 This noise comes in the form of false positives.
 Among these will be real vulnerabilities - but it costs time and money to determine which they are.